Cloud Vaporizer is small, easy to chill outdoor. However, it makes use of concentrates, which is a bit pricey.

 Enter the Cloud

-Then I saw the Cloud V Platinum (slightly smaller dimensions than the original), tried it out and was an immediate convert – this thing is a-mazing!
+Then I saw the Cloud Vaporizer Platinum (slightly smaller dimensions than the original), tried it out and was an immediate convert – this thing is a-mazing!
 I’m just not sure about concentrates, but we’ll be talking about that elsewhere.

 It turns out there are dozens of broadly pen-shaped vapes out there.
-What’s special about the Cloud V is the level of refinement, and the fact that they were the first (and prompted a number of copycat knock-offs).
+What’s special about the Cloud Vaporizer is the level of refinement, and the fact that they were the first (and prompted a number of copycat knock-offs).

 Pretty as a Picture